Vietnam.vn - Nền tảng quảng bá Việt Nam

 Harvard University President Alan Garber called the court's ruling an important step toward protecting the rights and opportunities of the school's international students and scholars.

-The Trump administration said on May 22 that Harvard University lost its access to SEVP because it failed to comply with requests the administration sent in April to provide information about international students.
+The Trump administration said on May 22 that Harvard University lost its right to use SEVP because it did not comply with requests the administration sent in April to provide information on international students.

 Trump administration blocks Harvard University from recruiting international students